CodingBash/FlyCAGE/README.md

 Visit [flycage.herokuapp.com](flycage.herokuapp.com) to try out our tool.

+Visit [http://flycage.herokuapp.com/help](http://flycage.herokuapp.com/help) to learn how to use our tool.

 __Are you a developer interested in contributing to science, research, or medicine!?
 Scroll below to see more information on how to contribute to FlyCAGE!__

 ## Tool Description